StephenBondor/bus-when/README.md

         Search for stop

 -   User can report late bus (CHECK)
--   Add a global state cache which removes items that are too old
+-   Add a global state cache which removes items that are too old (CHECK)
+-   Add updated bus info to the cache (CHECK)
--   User can report an early bus
+-   User can report an early bus (CHECK)
 -   User can comment on the condition of a bus they are on
 -   Make it subscription/websocket based (CHECK)
--   Add Caching / Optimistic Responce
+-   Add Caching / Optimistic Responce (CHECK)
+-   Add active to localStorage
+-   Randomize the seeder
+-   Accuracy down to the minute (CHECK)

 #### User Stories